 The motion was denied in November 2006.

 On January 18, 2008, the Court of Appeals for the Commonwealth of Kentucky reversed the conviction.
 The court rested its decision on Plotnick’s trial attorney's failure to object to hearsay testimony given by the grandmother, the police detective and the social worker.
 The testimony improperly bolstered the boy’s account, the appeals court ruled.
-The Court of Appeal also noted that there was new evidence of innocence and prosecutorial misconduct that would have required a hearing in any event: Roberts’ statements that she had given the boy several enemas soon before the alleged abuse and that a prosecutor had threatened to take custody of her other children if she did not cooperate in the prosecution of Plotnick.
+The Court of Appeals also noted that there was new evidence of innocence and prosecutorial misconduct that would have required a hearing in any event: Roberts’ statements that she had given the boy several enemas soon before the alleged abuse and that a prosecutor had threatened to take custody of her other children if she did not cooperate in the prosecution of Plotnick.

 On September 17, 2008, the charges were dismissed and Plotnick was released.